 Galatians 5:3 “And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.”

+Every Gentile who became a Jew by circumcision, took an Oath of Obedience, to the entire Torah.
 A “vow” or an“oath” was regarded as “a debt.”
-Until one had fulfilled the oath, the debt remained.
-Yeshua Messiah was the only one who fulfilled the oath perfectly.
-He paid the debt - for us.
+Until one had fulfilled the oath completely, the debt remained.
+Yeshua Messiah was the only one who fulfilled the Oath of Obedience perfectly.
+He paid that debt - for us.

 Galatians 5:6 “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love.”